These 25 amaretto cocktails will surely tantalize your tastebuds.

 If you like anything that has coconut in it, well, then, this drink will get you hooked.

-In this cocktail, coconut cream, rum, and water team up with amaretto and tangelo to create an unbelievably refreshing treat.
+Coconut cream, coconut rum, and coconut water team up with amaretto to create an undeniably coconut-forward cocktail.

 Just a disclaimer, though: there are several little-known ingredients on this list, including orgeat syrup and tangelo.